Project guidelines for the Stripe app

 .

-The payment flow of the default OMS involves authorizing the initial payment, which means that the amount is temporarily blocked when the payment method permits.
+The payment flow of the default OMS involves authorizing the initial payment.
+The amount is temporarily blocked when the payment method permits.
 Then, the OMS sends requests to capture, that is, transfer of the previously blocked amount from the customer’s account to the store account.

 The Payment/Capture